read this

 What is this site?

-While on these assignments, some of my colleagues and I decided that there were certain phrases we felt every traveller should know and in as many languages as possible, because you just never know.
+While on these assignments, some of my colleagues and I decided that there were certain phrases we felt every traveler should know and in as many languages as possible, because you just never know.

 I told my friend David about our simplified phrase book, and he was so taken with the idea that he created the phrases you see here in this web site.